CleverStack/clever-browser-detect/README.md

 # Cleverstack Browser Detect Module

-This module provides an AngularJS Service which you can use to detect browsers and OS.
+This front-end module provides an AngularJS Service which you can use to detect browsers and OS.

 ## Setup - Using CLI.